samoyi/note/Theories/Protocal&Standard/InternetProtocolSuite/ApplicationLayer/HTTP/TheWeb’sFoundation/Overview/Overview.md

 ## Transactions（事务）
 ### Messages（报文）
-1. Let’s look in more detail how clients use HTTP to transact with web servers and their resources.
-2. An HTTP transaction consists of a request command (sent from client to server), and a response result (sent from the server back to the client).
+1. An HTTP transaction consists of a request command (sent from client to server), and a response result (sent from the server back to the client).
-3. This communication happens with formatted blocks of data called **HTTP messages**, as illustrated below
+2. This communication happens with formatted blocks of data called **HTTP messages**, as illustrated below
     <img src="./images/03.png" width="600" style="display: block; margin: 5px 0 10px 0;" />

 ### Methods